MrPixik/url_shortener/README.md

 ## Middleware

 Logging: The project includes a logging middleware in internal/app/middleware/logging.go that logs incoming requests and responses.

+Compressing: The project includes a logging middleware in internal/app/middleware/compressing.go that provides data compression and unpacking for incoming requests and responses.

 ## JSON Handling with EasyJSON